JstRelax/web-www-v2/content/who-we-are/team/_index.en.md

       - /who-we-are/team/people/joost-hendricksen
       - /who-we-are/team/people/marinus-kuivenhoven
       - /who-we-are/team/people/shairesh-algoe
+  - title: Management
+    description: Providing some sense of direction to a bunch of hackers, aka advanced cat herding.
+    members: []
   - title: DIVD-CSIRT
     description: The CSIRT is the engineblock of DIVD.
 It is responsible for scanning the internet and notifying the system owners as well as running